If You Test Negative For Flu Are You Still Contagious? | Vital Flu Facts

 Factor Description Impact on Test Result

-Timing of Test Testing too early or too late relative to symptom onset.
-Lower viral load leads to missed detection.
+Timing of Test Testing too early or later in the illness relative to symptom onset.
+Lower viral load can lead to missed detection.

 Test Type Sensitivity Variation between RIDTs and molecular assays.
-Less sensitive tests miss more cases.
+Less sensitive tests miss more true cases.

-Viral Strain Variation Differences in circulating influenza strains may affect antigen recognition.
-Might reduce test accuracy if mismatch occurs.
+Viral Strain Variation Differences in circulating influenza strains may affect how well some tests perform.
+Can contribute to reduced accuracy in some situations.

 User Error Mishandling samples or incorrect processing steps.
-Can invalidate results leading to false negatives.
+Can produce inaccurate or invalid results.

 Understanding these factors clarifies why a single negative result isn’t always definitive.